 Make a concerted effort to educate lawyers, judges, and divorce professionals about the science that supports the essential albeit practically marginalized role of fathers in children’s lives, so that we can start to see divorced fathers being given back their natural human right to spend equal time with their children; and

 Understand that the current model of extended court-based mediation and post-mediation hearings often subjects parents and their children to kangaroo court injustices where the laws of evidence are held in abeyance and therapists’ and mediators’ knee-jerk evaluations hold ultimate sway for months if not years, at which point then the parties may proceed to the litigation process of discovery and trial, which can take months and years itself.
 Our California Family Law Courts need to set up more stringent deadlines for this presently unending mediation process, bolster the goal of giving every child his equal time with both parents, and uphold and fortify evidentiary requirements upon both parents who are often found slinging whatever mud they can grab during this current mediation-based process.

-Given that these necessary and inevitable changes are likely to take decades to occur in California, it is particularly unfortunate to see so many unrepresented parties in the Family Court system, because only a diligent and ethical Divorce and Child Custody Attorney could help a party to find their way past these pitfalls which are so common in our Divorce Courts in Santa Clara County, Alameda County, San Francisco County, and the other jurisdictions of Northern and Central California.
+Given that these necessary and inevitable changes are likely to take decades to occur in California, it is particularly unfortunate to see so many unrepresented parties in the Family Court system because only a diligent and ethical Divorce and Child Custody Attorney could help a party to find their way past these pitfalls which are so common in California Divorce Courts.

 California Child Abductions by Foreign-Born Parents to Foreign Nations